500 and Counting: A Short Story ~ The Gas Stop ~ And Giveaway!

 Gino gasped and grabbed Sheila’s hand, pulling her toward the door.
 “Let’s get out of here.”

-“Trust me.
+“Trust me, honey.
 Something isn’t right.”

-“What the heck are you doing, Gino?”
+“What the heck are you doing, Gino?” his wife screeched.

 Okay, that’s it.
 Any ideas on what's happening or happens next?
 Please feel free to comment.
 I’d love to hear your thoughts, and I'll add five hundred words each week.